Performance Audit and Best Value

 Overall purpose of the role

-You will conduct and manage complex financial audit work.
-You will make audit judgements, oversee and manage the work of the team to deliver our audits to a world-class standard.
-You’ll interface with clients and stakeholders providing assurance which helps support improvement and focus upon what’s important.
+As a Senior Auditor in PABV, you will help deliver high-quality performance and best value audit work and support the development of our work programme through conducting and overseeing complex audit work.
+You will make audit judgements and oversee the work of other team members to deliver our audits to a world-class standard.
+You’ll build relationships and liaise with audited bodies and stakeholders, providing assurance which helps support improvement and focus on what’s important.

 How you can help us

 As a senior member of the audit team, you will:

 - work with colleagues to decide the breadth and depth of auditing required in proportion to the circumstances, including the audit methodology

 - play a key role in planning and delivering audits or key audit areas to time, cost and quality (and may have lead responsibility for this depending on the size and risk-profile of the audit/work)

 - make professional, evidence-based judgements and identify potential recommendations